SanclerZanella/Marco_Neves_Photography/README.md

   2. I noted that the Mozilla Firefox render the photos better than the Google Chrome.
 I don't have yet the knowledge to fix it.

 ---
+## Accessibility

+  * Each image has an alt attribute describing the image's function
+  * Each anchor tag has an aria-label attribute describing where that link goes
+  * Each section has an aria-labelledby attribute
+  * Content has a contrast with the background to improve the visibility
+  * Contact form inputs have labels

+---
 ## Deployment

 ### Deploying my project